On this page

-Administrative funding (formerly known as special assistance funding) is a form of public funding provided under Division 5 of the Electoral Act 1985.
-It is paid as a half-yearly entitlement to eligible registered political parties to assist with the reimbursement of administrative expenditure.
+Administrative funding (formerly known as special assistance funding) is a form of public funding provided under Division 5 of the Electoral Act 1985 (the Act).
+It is paid as a half-yearly entitlement to eligible registered political parties and independent members of parliament to assist with the reimbursement of administrative expenditure.

-Prior to the amendments introduced by the Electoral (Accountability and Integrity) Amendment Act 2024, public funding provided under Division 5 of the Electoral Act 1985 was known as special assistance funding.
+Before the amendments introduced by the Electoral (Accountability and Integrity) Amendment Act 2024, public funding provided under Division 5 of the Electoral Act was known as special assistance funding.

 👉 View historical special assistance funding.

-- conferences, seminars, meetings at which policies are discussed or formulated
+- Conferences, seminars, and meetings at which policies are discussed or formulated.

 Eligibility

-- Parties with one or more members in the South Australian Parliament (House of Assembly or Legislative Council).
+- Have at least one member in the South Australian Parliament (House of Assembly or Legislative Council) during the period.

 Who is not eligible